nx-js/observer-util/README.md

 - Triggered reactions run asynchronously, but always before the next repaint in browsers.
 Your reactions reach a stable and fresh state before repaints.

 - Duplicates and loops are automatically removed from triggered reactions.
 This ensures that your code won't run twice without a reason.

+## Platform support

+- Node: 6.5 and above
+- Chrome: 49 and above
+- Firefox: 38 and above
+- Safari: 10 and above
+- Edge: 12 and above
+- Opera: 36 and above
+- IE is not supported

 ## API